dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - as a method parameter in your runnable methods (see [example](#parameterinjection))
 - as a method parameter in the constructor of your  script. (see [example](#constructorinjection))

-The variable name is used to find the correct value to inject, so take care of your spelling (full reference in [official documentation about OpenHAB JSR223 support](https://www.openhab.org/docs/configuration/jsr223.html#scriptextension-objects-all-jsr223-languages) ), or inherit the [Java223Script helper class](#java223script) to directly have the right variable names.
+The variable name is used to find the correct value to inject, so take care of your spelling (full reference in [official documentation about openHAB JSR223 support](https://www.openhab.org/docs/configuration/jsr223.html#scriptextension-objects-all-jsr223-languages) ), or inherit the [Java223Script helper class](#java223script) to directly have the right variable names.

 ### Advanced injection